yochaigal/cairn/resources/monsters/cave-locust.md

 # Cave Locust

-2 HP, 6 STR, 12 DEX, bite (d4)
+2 HP, 6 STR, 12 DEX, 6 WIL, bite (d4)

 - Giant, herbivorous crickets that dwell in caves.
-Easily blend into stone due to their natural coloration.
+Blends into stone due to their natural coloration.
-- Emits loud shrieks when threatened, possibly alerting other nearby creatures.
+- Emits loud shrieks when threatened that can be heard from very far away.
 - Immune to most types of poison.